 : match a specific file type.

-livesync uses prefix filters where possible, place patterns carefully at the end of your glob expression.
+Livesync uses prefix filters where possible, place patterns carefully at the end of your glob expression.
 AWS S3 doesn't support complex filtering.
 If your expression filters too many files, the list operation may timeout.

 Click the search icon, you see files to sync.
 Click